-- The University reserves the right to sanction all residents of a residence hall room/apartment where a violation occurs regardless if the alcohol containers are empty or full, decorative or otherwise, and whether or not the residents are present at the time of the violation.
+- The University reserves the right to sanction all residents of a residence hall room/apartment, whether or not the residents are present at the time of the violation, as well as any students present when an alcohol violation occurs, regardless if the alcohol containers are empty or full, decorative or otherwise.

-- All students found in violation of the alcohol policy must comply with all educational requirements specified by the Assistant Dean of Students for Alcohol and Drug Intervention and/or the Community Standards Coordinator.
-The Assistant Dean of Students for Alcohol and Drug Intervention and the Community Standards Coordinator will inform the Dean of Students of attendance, compliance and any other recommendations regarding the student.
+- All students found in violation of the alcohol policy must comply with all educational requirements specified by designated University staff members.
+Staff will inform the Dean of Students Office of attendance, compliance and any other recommendations regarding the student.

-- Fines may be assessed, at the discretion of the Conduct Review Officer, for violations of the alcohol policy and will vary depending on the quantity and type of alcoholic beverages confiscated, regardless of if full or empty.
-Violations involving alcoholic beverages that contain fifteen percent (15%) or greater alcohol by volume, or common source alcohol containers will likely face fines.
-Typically, fines for alcohol policy violations will not exceed $150 per person, per incident.
-Additionally, where there is disruptive, disorderly, dangerous, or uncooperative conduct or repeated violations, more severe fines will be issued, as well as additional sanctions.
+- Fines may be assessed, at the discretion of the Conduct Review Administrator, for violations of the alcohol policy and will vary depending on the quantity and type of alcoholic beverages confiscated, regardless of if full or empty.
+Violations involving alcoholic beverages that contain fifteen percent (15%) or greater alcohol by volume, or common source alcohol containers will likely face fines up to $150 per person, per incident.